yifan2003/yifan2003.github.io/_pages/miscellaneous.md

   - /miscellaneous
 ---

-If I don't pursue an academic career, I might consider becoming a professional soccer player or even a professional Chinese Cheese player.
+If I ever step away from academia, I could envision a career in soccer or Chinese Chess.

-I have always had a passion for sports, with soccer being my favorite.
-I started playing soccer as a child and achieved great success, even winning the National Championship.
-As a midfielder, I take pleasure in creating opportunities and skillfully passing the ball to my teammates.

-Throughout my school years, I served as the captain of the School Team, where I earned numerous accolades such as the Most Valuable Player (MVP) award, a second-place finish (the greatest of all time), and a third-place finish.
+From my younger years, sports have been a significant part of my life, with soccer taking center stage.
+In fact, I secured a National Championship title early on.
+During my university years, our school team achieved both runner-up and third-place titles, marking the best performance in the school's history.
+Additionally, I was honored with the MVP award for my role as a midfielder and a captain.
+Beyond soccer, I have a fondness for badminton, tennis, basketball, and kayaking.

-Apart from soccer, I have a keen interest in card games like Chinese Cheese, Bridge, and Poker.
-I once secured the title of Anhui Province Champion in Chinese Cheese.
+In the realm of strategic games, I'm drawn to Chinese Chess, poker, guandan, and eighty-points.
+I'm particularly proud of having earned the title of Anhui Province Champion in Chinese Chess.

-Furthermore, I had the privilege of being elected as the President of the Programming Club during my second year at college.
-With the invaluable assistance of my friend, we organized Programming Contests and diligently prepared for ICPC/CCPC competitions.
-Under my leadership, the club made remarkable progress, elevating its rating from a modest 2-star to an outstanding 4-star—the highest rating ever achieved, solidifying our position as the second-best tier within the university.
+During my second year at university, I embraced the role of president of the Programming Club.
+Together with my team, we organized contests and prepared diligently for ICPC/CCPC competitions.
+Our collective efforts elevated the club from a 2-star rating to an impressive 4-star.